vivienshufang/aws-cloudtrail-with-splunk/README.md

 SQS is needed in Splunk AWS app configuration.
 Splunk AWS app runs at 1 minute interval to retrieve messages from AWS SQS service.
 The message body contains the S3 bucket location for the Cloudtrail report.
 Splunk then calls S3 API to get Cloudtrail reports from the S3 bucket.

-## Create IAM user

-You should create an IAM user with the minimum access privileges needed.

-For example, you can create an IAM user _cloudtrail-splunkapp_  which has permission to read SQS, delete message from SQS, and get data from S3 bucket.
-The following polices should work:

-* readonly access to S3 bucket
-* readonly access to CloudTrail
-* full access to the SQS (it deletes messages after read stuff from the message queue)

 ## Setup Splunk